sebbekarlsson/fjb/README.md

 ./build.sh
 ```
 > This step will generate a `fjb.out` executable file.
-> You can start using this right away.
+> You can start using this right away. :tophat:

 #### Installing globally
 > To continue and install `fjb` globally: